 required for program

-With campus so close to downtown Minneapolis and St. Paul, students can take advantage of opportunities in Minnesota’s thriving business and public relations industries.
+With campus so close to downtown Minneapolis and St. Paul, students can take advantage of opportunities in Minnesota’s thriving public relations industries.
 We partner with Twin Cities companies to offer internships for you to gain real-world experience.

 You will develop an international mindset and establish strong written and verbal communication skills.